 Search engine bots (also called “web crawlers” or “spiders”).
 These bots crawl the web and index websites on search engines like Google, Yahoo, or Bing.

 Chatbots.
-Banks, online retailers, and many websites use chatbots to simulate human conversation over voice or text messages and provide customer support.
+Banks, online retailers, and many websites use chatbot to simulate human conversation over voice or text messages and provide customer support.

 Monitoring bots.
 As the name suggests, monitoring bots are used to check your website’s performance and report if any problems occur.